 Music and Art

-From school musical productions to studies in art history, Yorkshire prides itself on the opportunities it offers students to discover their creative talents and practice such fundamental skills as coordination, listening, and teamwork.
+From school musical productions to studies in art history offered in our music and art programs, Yorkshire prides itself on the opportunities it offers students to discover their creative talents and practice such fundamental skills as coordination, listening, and teamwork.

-Yorkshire’s PE program provides age-appropriate activities for exercising the body and mind.
+Yorkshire’s P.E. program provides age-appropriate activities for exercising the body and mind.
 Students sharpen coordination skills while practicing concepts including teamwork, taking turns, and sportsmanship.
-Once a week health class instructs students on topics including nutrition, how our bodies work, and healthy life choices.

 * Source: Summaries of these findings and studies are reported in a document titled Scientific Research Base for Saxon Math K-12.